Paul Katz, MD

 Mazurek earned his undergraduate degree from New York University and earned his doctorate at Brandeis University in solid-state inorganic chemistry.
 He was a postdoctoral fellow at Massachusetts Institute of Technology and completed the Northwestern University Kellogg Graduate School of Management, Technology Managers Development Program.

 Associate Dean for Clinical Affairs and Graduate Medical Education

 Dr Bekes is board certified in internal medicine, nephrology, and critical care medicine.
 She has demonstrated leadership in critical care medicine at a national level.
-She served as a member of the American Board of Internal Medicine’s Test and Policy Committee for Critical Care, and rose through the leadership of the Society of Critical Care Medicine, serving as President of the organization from 2000-2001.
-She has also served as President of the New Jersey Chapter of the Society of Critical Care Medicine, the Chair of the American College of Critical Care Medicine Board of Regents and Chair of the Critical Care Education and Research Foundation.
+She served as a member of the America Board of Internal Medicine’s Test and Policy Committee for Critical Care, and rose through the leadership of the Society of Critical Care Medicine, serving as President of the organization from 2000-2001.
+She has also served as President of the New Jersey Chapter of the Society of Critical Care Medicine, the Chair of the American College of Critical Care medicine Board of Regents, and Chair of the Critical Care Education and Research Foundation.